 Face masks reduce volume and clarity of speech

-Cloth and surgical face masks reduce the clarity of speech and lower it by about 5 decibels (dB).
+Depending on the type of face mask, they may reduce the clarity of speech and lower it from anywhere to 5 to 15 decibels (dB).
 In other words, speech is not just quieter, it's more muffled.
-This effect is even stronger when a person is wearing an N95 medical mask, which can lower speech by about 12 dB, research shows.

 Social distancing and protective barriers make it harder to hear